spitlo/snippetizer/README.md

 Snippetizer uses `ffmpeg` and `ffprobe` to create snippets from audio files.

-Snippets default to 30 seconds, and are faded in and out.
+Snippets default to a 30 second bit from the middle of the song, and are faded in and out.

 ## Usage